JAMoreno-Larios/python_etl_demo/readme.md

-# Prueba 1
+# python_etl_demo

+Python implementation of an ETL pipeline using Python, PostgreSQL and Docker.
+To run the pipeline, execute 'runner.sh'

+'runner.sh' will call five scripts in Python:
+  - csv_loader.py: Performs initial data ingestion
+  - extract_to_csv.py: Gets information from the Postgres database and returns it to a '.csv' file
+  - data_transformation.py: Adapts database information to conform to a new specified schema.
+It carries out the necessary transformations for its proper functioning.
+  - data_propagation.py: Divides the information housed in the new schema into two related tables.
+  - data_view.py: Create a view for PostgreSQL using the information from daily transactions.

-Implementación en Python de un pipeline de datos usando PostgreSQL y Docker.
+Implementación en Python de un pipeline de datos usando Python, PostgreSQL y Docker.

 Para correr el pipeline, ejecute
 `runner.sh`